 Where do I begin?

-If your loved one has passed away, please let us know as soon as possible by calling us at (856) 202-3645.
+If your loved one has passed away, please call us at (856) 202-3645 as soon as possible.
 A McGuinness Funeral Home advisor is available around the clock to assist you.

 What happens next?